NHS staff in Scotland ‘prepared to strike’ over pay, say unions

 NHS staff from four of Scotland’s unions have announced plans to strike after rejecting a 5% pay offer from the Scottish Government.

-The Royal College of Nursing, Unison, Unite Scotland and GMB members have condemned the offer.
+The Royal College of Nursing (RCN), Unison, Unite Scotland and GMB members have condemned the offer.

 Meanwhile, midwives and maternity support workers have threatened to strike over the pay offer, the Royal College of Midwives has said.